damian-666/Escape-OnlyWindowsVersion/README.md

 Issue with the data type, hidef is 4 packed floats, its not working.

 With one tiny change to Monogame I could get game running but fluid shader not doing anything.
+The change is at>>> PS in this readme...

 The velocity field remains at zero, and the debug code to draw arrows does work.